 On the first day of WCOA 2022, a Plenary Session was held to discuss the role of “Accounting Profession: Trusted Partner in Sustainability and Society.”

 The global accountancy profession is built on trust – both in terms of professional accountants’ role in enhancing trust in information, and the trust that society places in professional accountants.

 Respected figures of the Accountancy profession gathered around to disperse their insightful point of view.

-He strongly suggested that "We need richness of the profession and strong independent regulations."
+He strongly suggested that “We need the richness of the profession and strong independent regulations.”

 Panellist CA Atul Kumar Gupta, Board Member, IFAC and Past President, ICAI stated that “Trust is clarity.
 It should not be ambiguous” while discussing the role of accountants in maintaining sustainability in society.

 According to him the 3 Rs that depict the profession are Registered, Recognized, and Regulated.